navnit0707/Codepad-master-PWA-application/Readme.md

 - browser downlod resources on demnds , they served from the service worker or server
 - app consume web services
   offline works

+  ## caching Resources

+  - Serivcce worker has a local cache
+  - cache all or some resources
+  - javascript promises
+  - prefetch on installation
+  - cache on request
+  - appp shell pattern

+  ## serving resources

+  - the service worker will respond for every request the PWA mke
+  - it can serve from the cache
+  - it can forward the request to the network
+  - it can synthesize a response
+  - any mixed algorithm is possible